The Day Def Leppard’s Steve Clark Died

 Born and raised in Sheffield, England, Clark got his first guitar when he was 11 years old.
 It was love at first sight, and he would spend most of his free time practicing, taking classical guitar lessons and becoming technically proficient early in his life.

-His passion for playing guitar would take a turn toward rock after he heard Led Zeppelin, according to the memorial website Steve Clark Guitar.
 “I used to listen to the radio, watch TV and hear groups all the time, and I knew that I wanted to make music, but I wasn’t sure exactly what kind of music, until I heard Jimmy Page,” he said.
 “I heard the first Led Zeppelin album at a friend’s house … and that was it!
 I had to have an electric.
 That was what I wanted to do.”

 Clark eventually met guitarist Pete Willis, who invited Clark to try out for his new band, Def Leppard, in 1978.
 Clark wowed his future bandmates by playing Lynyrd Skynyrd's "Free Bird" in its entirety, including the epic solo at the end of the song.